 Some years ago, a friend & colleague told me that “going natural” was like becoming a mother.
 And she was right.
 I regularly get all the same questions like – how long (have you been transitioning)? or when (did you have the big chop)? – it’s kinda like a club it seems, with appreciative nods, and an opening for conversations started by strangers on the tube who are also natural.
 I kinda like it though, it’s another chance to learn.

 There have been countless articles recently where black women have been deemed as unprofessional if they have their hair natural.
-Then comes the rebukes; stories of women embracing their natural hair, like this one posted by ASOS.
-But when I actually read it, it wasn't what I was expecting.
-It left me a little angry / upset to be honest so I decided to finally write about a topic that's been on my list for years now.
+Then comes the rebukes; stories of women embracing their natural hair.
+But when I actually read one post from ASOS, it wasn’t what I was expecting.
+It left me a little angry / upset to be honest so I decided to finally write about a topic that’s been on my list for years now.
 My hair.
-And I'm using the ASOS post as a template.
+And I’m using the ASOS post as a template.

 1. It Takes A While For Other People To Talk You Into It